-A good way to tell who a heroes arch enemy is is to look at who has inflicted the most pain on the hero, who has been responsible for greatest amount of devastating losses more than any other major foe?
+A good way to tell who a heroes arch enemy is is to look at who has inflicted the most pain on the hero.

 Well first lets take a look at what the Master has done to the dear old Doc over the years shall we

-- In “The Keeper of Traken he murders the father and the stepmother of the Doctors new companion Nyssa and worse he uses his corpse as his new body which serves as a constant painful reminder of the doctors failure to save him and later by extension the entire world of Traken itself.
+- In “The Keeper of Traken he murders the father and the stepmother of the Doctors new companion Nyssa and worse he uses his corpse as his new body which serves as a constant painful reminder of the doctors failure to save him and by extension.
+The entire world of Traken itself.

 - In “Logopolis” The Master makes a serious bid for arch foe status.
-First of all he murders Teegan Jovanka the Doctors new companions Aunt and only living relative and destroys the entire home planet of Nyssa, before finally killing the 4th Doctor.
+First of all he murders Teegan Jovanka the Doctors new companions Aunt and only living relative.
+He then destroys the entire home planet of Nyssa, before finally killing the 4th Doctor.
 As if that wasn’t enough he also in the next story captured and tortured Adric and forced him into betraying his friends.
-Certainly if looking at who is the arch enemy of individual Doctors then the Master is unquestionably the 5th Doctors ultimate enemy having been responsible for his predecessors death and his friends worst pain.
+Certainly if looking at who is the arch enemy of individual Doctors, then the Master is unquestionably the 5th Doctors ultimate enemy having been responsible for his predecessors death and his friends worst pain.

 - The Master also caused the 7th Doctors death.
 He forced him to land in the area where he was shot which ultimately lead to his death on the operating table.
 I don’t know if this was deliberate but either way the Master was still responsible for his death none the less.